 Freiherr Otto Nussenbaum

 A mountainous man even before his turn to Chaos - the wayward son of a Baron of Ostland, whose brutality saw him pressed into Prospo Rubaeus' service in the hopes it would temper his humor.
-Instead, it merely sharped his cruelty, and as the witch hunter sank into darkness, Nussenbaum trod closely behind each step.
+Instead, it merely sharpened his cruelty, and as the witch hunter sank into darkness Nussenbaum trod closely behind each step.
 Before Rubaeus' band finally cut ties with their homeland and fled to the wastes, the heir returned to his home to murder his father and claim his title, leaving his estate a burning ruin, and his family line cut.
 Every attempt to instate a new Baron in his lands has ended with grisly and unexplainable accident - though Otto has never been sighted returning to his homeland.
 He becomes unnervingly jovial when the subject of his would-be successors is broached, and pointedly refers to himself in the third person and in full title afterwards.

 Bestial devotees of the Changer of Ways, riddled with mutations as granted by their god and the experiments of the Seeking Eyes.